Registration is closed for this event

 The Psychoanalytic Center of the Carolinas is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Psychoanalytic Center of the Carolinas maintains responsibility for this program and its content.

-Social workers will receive a letter of attendance documenting 2 hours of continuing education.
+Social workers will receive a letter of attendance documenting their hours of continuing education.
 This certificate may not be acceptable verification in all states.